 ‘This was the most senseless invention, against all decency and delicacy, and disfiguring the female body; it caused a deformity which is only seen in the female sex during pregnancy.
 These decorations were called pads, and the smaller ones paddies; they were usually made of tin, and were therefore called “tin pinafores”.
 These artificial stomachs were in great favour, particularly with unmarried women, which caused the wits to say that a revolution had taken place amongst the signs of the Zodiac, and the Twins had come too near Virgo.
 But above all, these pads were the butt of jokers, who used them unmercifully, and their use soon had to be discontinued.
 Such a fashion was in too bad taste to last long.
 It was in existence in London in February 1793, but by the end of the spring it was over in England and went to Dublin, where it was welcomed by the women.
 During the migration which took place as a result of the French war, it was taken to Germany by refugee English women, but was not copied there.’

-The newspapers carried a variety of report about such items including this one form The Morning Post of 1781 that stated that they were in fact worn by the gentlemen and not the ladies at that time for the following reason:-
+The newspapers carried a variety of report about such items including this one from The Morning Post of 1781 that stated that they were in fact worn by the gentlemen and not the ladies at that time for the following reason:

 Our second offering is an extract from a much longer letter written by a country gentleman who was clearly nonplussed by England’s behaviour at the time who took it upon himself to write to the editor of The Tomahawk newspaper on the 5th February 1796.